 There are a few exceptions:

-- the National Institute for Care Excellence is capped up ie NICE
+- the National Institute for Health and Care Excellence is capped up ie NICE

 - the UK Independence Party is capped up ie UKIP